Ukraine invasion: What to know as Putin alerts nuclear force

 THE WORLD MOVES TO PUNISH RUSSIA FURTHER

-Following massive economic sanctions, the European Union moved to close its airspace to Russia’s airlines and fund supplies of weapons to Ukraine as well as target pro-Kremlin media outlets that are spreading disinformation about the invasion.
+Following punishing economic sanctions, the European Union agreed to close its airspace to Russia’s airlines and spend hundreds of millions of euros on weapons to send to Ukraine as well as target pro-Kremlin media outlets that are spreading disinformation about the invasion.

-European Commission President Ursula von der Leyen said Sunday “we are shutting down the EU airspace for Russians.”

 Japan joined the U.S. and European nations in cutting top Russian banks off from the SWIFT international financial messaging system.
 Japan will also send $100 million in emergency humanitarian aid to Ukraine.